An introduction to $p$-adic $L$-functions: Abstract

 \section{Abstract}

-In these expository notes, we give an introduction to $p$-adic $L$-functions and the foundations of Iwasawa theory.
-Firstly, we give an (analytic) measure-theoretic construction of Kubota and Leopoldt's $p$-adic interpolation of the Riemann zeta function, a $p$-adic analytic encoding of Kummer's congruences.
-Second, we give Coleman's (arithmetic) construction of the $p$-adic Riemann zeta function via cyclotomic units.
-Finally, we describe Iwasawa's (algebraic) construction via Galois modules over the Iwasawa algebra.
+These expository notes introduce $p$-adic $L$-functions and the foundations of Iwasawa theory.
+We focus on Kubota--Leopoldt's $p$-adic analogue of the Riemann zeta function, which we describe in three different ways.
+We first present a measure-theoretic (analytic) $p$-adic interpolation of special values of the Riemann zeta function.
+Next, we describe Coleman's (arithmetic) construction via cyclotomic units.
+Finally, we examine Iwasawa's (algebraic) construction via Galois modules over the Iwasawa algebra.

 The \emph{Iwasawa Main conjecture}, now a theorem due to Mazur and Wiles, says that these constructions agree.
 We will state the conjecture precisely, and give a proof when $p$ is a Vandiver prime (which conjecturally covers every prime).
-Throughout, we try to indicate how the various constructions and arguments have been generalised, and how they connect to more modern research topics.
+Throughout, we discuss generalisations of these constructions and their connections to modern research directions in number theory.

-\stepcounter{tocdepth} {\Small
+\stepcounter{tocdepth}